 #4.
 How do I get a domain name for free?

-When you signup for Bluehost’s web hosting, you can have the chance to register your domain name free of price for the first 12 months.
+When you signup for Bluehost, you can have the chance to register your domain name free of price for the first 12 months.

 #5.
 What is a domain name generator?

 It is an online technology that lets you find a domain name when you input the keyword.
-It will then show you the matching and various combinations of domain names that are available to purchase.
+It will then show you the matching and various domain names available to purchase.